Advent says in its offer for Mediq, almost all shares tendered

-LONDON Private equity firm Advent International said on Tuesday that in its all-cash public offer for Mediq N.V MEDIQ.AS shares, over 96 percent were tendered for acceptance at a total value of 786 million euros, giving it the right to take the company private.
+LONDON Jan 29 Private equity firm Advent International said on Tuesday that in its all-cash public offer for Mediq N.V shares, over 96 percent were tendered for acceptance at a total value of 786 million euros, giving it the right to take the company private.

 The 96 percent represents roughly 56 million shares in Mediq, an international provider of medical devices, pharmaceuticals and associated care.